-Background: The global control of hepatitis C virus (HCV) infection remains a great burden, due to the high prices and potential drug resistance of the new direct-acting antivirals (DAAs) as well as the risk of reinfection in DAA-cured patients.
+BACKGROUND: The global control of hepatitis C virus (HCV) infection remains a great burden, owing to the high prices and potential drug resistance of the new direct-acting antivirals (DAAs), as well as the risk of reinfection in DAA-cured patients.
 Thus, a prophylactic vaccine for HCV is of great importance.
-We previously reported a single recombinant soluble E2 (sE2) vaccine produced in insect cells was able to induce broadly neutralizing antibodies (NAbs) and prevent HCV infection in mice.
+We previously reported that a single recombinant soluble E2 (sE2) vaccine produced in insect cells was able to induce broadly neutralizing antibodies (NAbs) and prevent HCV infection in mice.
 Here the sE2 vaccine was evaluated in non-human primates.

-Methods: Rhesus macaques were immunized with sE2 vaccine in combination with different adjuvants.
-Vaccine-induced NAbs in antisera were tested for neutralization activities against a panel of cell culture-derived HCV (HCVcc), while T-cell responses were evaluated in splenocytes, PBMC and hepatic lymphocytes.
+METHODS: Rhesus macaques were immunized with sE2 vaccine in combination with different adjuvants.
+Vaccine-induced NAbs in antisera were tested for neutralization activities against a panel of cell culture-derived HCV (HCVcc), while T-cell responses were evaluated in splenocytes, peripheral blood mononuclear cells, and hepatic lymphocytes.